The Border Collie - Breed Profile

 Are you interested in adopting a smart Border Collie?
 If you’re still don’t know if this is the right breed for you, we’ve got you covered.
 Our experts reviewed everything you need to know about this popular breed.

-Border Collies are talented working dogs, bred as shepherds in the United States, and later in Australia and New Zealand.
+They are talented working dogs that become popular with shepherds in the United States, and later in Australia and New Zealand.
 These athletic pups have a dense, medium coat and usually sport black and white markings.

 The Border Collie Guide